JuliaGraphics/Luxor.jl/docs/src/basics.md

 ## Circles, ellipses, and the like

-There are various ways to make circles, including by center and radius, through two points, or passing through three points.
+There are various ways to make circles, including by center and radius, through two points:

 ```@example
 using Luxor # hide